selfrefactor/rambda/files/README.md

 - Rambda's **flip** works only for functions expecting two arguments.

+- Rambda's **partial** doesn't need the input arguments to be wrapped as array.

 - Rambda's **partialCurry** is not part of Ramda API.

 - Rambda's **includes** acts as curried Javascript `includes`, while **Ramda** version uses `R.equals` to check if a list contains certain value.
 Also **Ramda** version will throw an error if input is neither `string` nor `array`, while **Rambda** version will return `false`.